sermare/MAP-Pseudomonas-calC/README.md

     p12 <- p6+p7+p8+p9+p10

     c <- list(c(p1,p2,p3,p4,p5,p11,p6,p7,p8,p9,p10,p12))

+}

-From the iDEP generated file, the 4 comparisons were listed in different columns.
+Description of code: From the iDEP generated file, the 4 comparisons were listed in different columns.
 This function extracts two columns, log2FoldChange and P-adjusted value.
 Only values p <= 0.05 were obtained, and were sorted as listed.

-}

 ```